FindAll Function

 Optional SearchOrder As XlSearchOrder = xlByRows, _

-Optional MatchCase As Boolean = False) As Range
+Optional MatchCase As Boolean = False, _

-FindWhat is the value to
+The parameters to FindAll are as follows.
+FindWhat is the value

 You can call the FindAll function with code like: